 “The environmental savings potential that a PSS (rental) can have is influenced heavily by how consumers choose to engage with rental BMs (business models).
 This is shown in how many times consumers use garments, how they use rental to substitute or complement their purchasing or use needs, and how they choose to travel to rental store locations.”(Johnson & Plepys, 2021)

 There’s a fair amount of if’s, and’s, and but’s when it comes to the environmental impact of rental.
 These variables have been taken into consideration during the launch of our rental program, causing some fierce (and nerdy) debates about effective climate action in the fashion industry.
-After this 1st season, we plan to evaluate central points like transport, consumer use, durability, and affordability.

 Yet we see potential in a rental service.